AndyEveritt/DuetScreen-MACH26/README.md

     - The GUI is currently placeholder and has some known issues.

+## Powering the Duet3D screen
+The Duet3D screen can be powered in the following ways:
+- **5V_IN**: This is the recommended method.
+- **USB-C**: Relies on the connected host/device to supply sufficient power.
+- **UART5**: This is a legacy method for compatibility with PanelDue wiring.
+It is not recommended for new installations.

+> [!WARNING]
+> All the power methods are **NOT** isolated.
+This means that if you connect the screen to a mainboard, the mainboard must be powered by the same power supply as the screen.
+If you do not do this, you may damage the screen or the mainboard.
+> - The screen is designed to be powered by a 5V power supply.
+If you are using a 12V or 24V power supply, you will need to use a buck converter to step down the voltage to 5V. **You will likely damage the screen and any connected devices if you do not do this**.

 ## Connecting to a Duet3D mainboard
 Multiple methods are available to connect the Duet3D screen to a mainboard.
 The recommended method is to use a USB cable.
 This allows for the best performance and is the easiest to set up.